- Study Abroad

 The cost of living varies widely dependent on where in the country you reside.
 In Medellin public transit is extremely inexpensive as well as very convenient.
 The metro runs from one end of the city to the other costing only .75 cents a trip.
 However taxis are more expensive then neighboring cities like Bogota but are hardly needed as the Metro is more convenient most of the time.

 Monthly rent can cost up to $1200 a month for a furnished apartment or as low as $400 a month for an unfurnished.
 The shopping malls in the cities are lovely but don't expect low costs for clothing.
 In fact everything that is imported is going to cost a pretty penny.
 Luckily you can generally find a Colombian version of most things that you would need.

 In general, Colombian teachers are not strict and the education system can seem very lax.
 Expect meetings to start late and students to disregard the clock as they stroll in tardy.
 Student teacher relationships are close and are usually on a first name basis.
 Dress code is directly related to your school and can be anywhere from shorts and t-shirts to professional attire.
 Greetings are important to such a welcoming culture and it is custom for women to kiss on the check and men to shake hands.

 Jessica Brink taught English as a foreign language in Medellin, Colombia in 2012.
-She volunteered in Colombia with WorldTeach at Minuto De Dios Sectional Bello for one year with her husband and got to explore and travel all over this beautiful country.
-Check out the blog from their time teaching in Colombia, On the Brink of Colombia.
+She volunteered in Colombia with WorldTeach at Minuto De Dios Sectional Bello and got to explore all over this beautiful country.
+Find her at On the Brink of Colombia.

 Do you have a burning question about teaching abroad in Colombia?
 We're here to help!
 Most questions are answered within 24 hours.
 Here are some example questions: